tom-tomazio-tomachello/tom-tomazio-tomachello.github.io/*/math-book-list.md

 interest | readability | name | author
 ---------------------------------------
-7,10  the induction book - Weintraub
+3,5   the induction book - Weintraub

-9,8   geometry and topology - Bredon
+5,4   geometry and topology - Bredon

+5,5   lectures on finite fields - Hou

+3,5   curves and surfaces - Abate, Toven

+1,5   the enjoyment of mathematics - Rademacher, Toeplitz